NiyasNaul/Web-Dev-Project/README.md

 Bootstrap   / Used for supporting features that comes with CSS, creating easier use to site and better design.

-Java Script / Used for creating algorithms that running at background and active dynamic structures on the site.
+Javascript / Used for creating algorithms that running at background and active dynamic structures on the site.